AI-Enhanced Real-Time Wi-Fi Sensing Through Single Transceiver Pair: Experimental Setup and Results

 Moreover, during training we observed that when trained directly, the loss of HPE\_T exhibited pronounced oscillations, and its performance was even slightly inferior to that of HPE\_I, as shown in Fig. \ref{train_1}.
 However, when HPE\_I was first trained and its weights were used as pre-trained initialization for HPE\_T, the loss of HPE\_T became more stable compared to direct training, and its performance showed a significant improvement over HPE\_I, as demonstrated in Fig. \ref{train_2}.
 This suggests that allowing the model to first fully learn the structural information of the human body before incorporating temporal correlation leads to superior performance, providing indirect support for the performance gain brought by prior information.
 Furthermore, it shows that for tasks requiring performance improvement through temporal correlation, this pre-training approach can maximize the utilization of temporal correlation.

-Table \ref{MAE_joints} presents the mean absolute errors of individual joints achieved by the HPE\_T model for the pose estimation task, while Fig. \ref{CDF} shows the corresponding cumulative distribution functions (CDFs) for both pose estimation and activity recognition tasks.
+In terms of real-time performance, the system achieves an average frame rate of at least $42 \text{ fps}$.
+As for accuracy, Table \ref{MAE_joints} presents the mean absolute errors of individual joints achieved by the HPE\_T model for the pose estimation task, while Fig. \ref{CDF} shows the corresponding cumulative distribution functions (CDFs) for both pose estimation and activity recognition tasks.
 The model achieves an average pose estimation error of $0.2189 \text{ m}$ and an average localization error of $0.6124 \text{ m}$.
 For pose estimation, it attains accuracy improvements of $1.5\%$, $11.4\%$, and $5.3\%$ over Protocol 1$\sim$3 in the MM-Fi baseline, respectively, while using only a quarter of the bandwidth.